Serve This Easy Buffet Menu for Your Easter Brunch

 To Start: Cinnamon-Bun Bites

-Glazed cinnamon-bun bites bake together in one big mound that’s easily pulled apart by little fingers.
+Glazed Cinnamon-Bun Bites bake together in one big rich, gooey pile that's easily pulled apart by little fingers, and enjoyed by all ages.

 Main: Cheese, Leek, and Herb Soufflé Casserole

-Instead of fussing over individual soufflés, make one big casserole.
+Instead of fussing over individual soufflés, make one big Cheese, Leek, and Herb Soufflé Casserole.
 It's baked in a lasagna pan fitted with a parchment collar, to aid rising.
-Dusting the pan with grated Parmesan also facilitates this—it helps the batter climb up the sides as the soufflé bakes.
+Dusting the pan with grated Parmesan also facilitates this as it helps the batter climb up the sides as the soufflé bakes.

 Sides: Lamb Sausage, Oven Browns, and Spring Salad

-The menu utilizes traditional Easter ingredients in unexpected ways.
+The menu utilizes traditional Easter ingredients of fresh spring produce in unexpected ways.
 Instead of the usual roast, lamb shows up in homemade sausage flavored with garlic, rosemary, and fennel.
 Oven-browned potatoes are crisp, buttery, and far easier to make for a crowd than pan-fried hash browns.
-Bite-size pieces of escarole, frisee, and Belgian endives are tossed with a simple white-wine vinaigrette and a bevy of fresh herbs.
+Bite-size pieces of escarole, frisée, and Belgian endives are tossed with a simple white-wine vinaigrette and a bevy of fresh herbs for a perfectly refreshing salad.

 Dessert: Raspberry Custard Tart

-An easy crust made with store-bought puff pastry is filled with a creme fraiche-based vanilla custard and topped with a jumble of fresh raspberries.
+An easy crust made with store-bought puff pastry is filled with a crème fraîche-based vanilla custard and topped with fresh raspberries for a colorful end to a memorable meal.